Oxyssweden/vsf-woocommerce/README.md

 1. Install the free open source Wordpress Plugin [WPGraphQL WooCommerce (WooGraphQL)](https://github.com/wp-graphql/wp-graphql-woocommerce) into your WP store

+2. Copy .env.example to .env inside packages/theme and enter your wordpress site URL with GraphQL endpoint.

-2. Install all required dependencies:
+3. Install all required dependencies:

 ```sh
 yarn install
 ```

-3. (optional) Then you can verify if everything works properly by building all three projects:
+5. (optional) Then you can verify if everything works properly by building all three projects:

 ```sh
 yarn build
 ```

-4. If everything built properly, you can start developing with:
+6. If everything built properly, you can start developing with:

 ```sh
 yarn dev